chriscunningham-cts/liquidtime/README.md

 ## Credentials

+1. Set the `LP_WORKSPACE_ID` environment variable to the Liquid Planner workspace you're using.
+For CTS this is `181807`.
-First, create an API token by logging into the LP Web interface, clicking on your user icon and selecting `Settings -> My Settings -> My API Tokens`, then clicking `Add New Token`, filling in a name and clicking `Save`.
+2. Create an API token by logging into the LP Web interface, clicking on your user icon and selecting `Settings -> My Settings -> My API Tokens`, then clicking `Add New Token`, filling in a name and clicking `Save`.

 You can immediately test if it's working by querying your current timesheet: